 1231 Market St.

-Illuminated SF is a new psychotherapy practice that utilizes Lucia Light to stimulate waves patterns in the brain and induce states of deep mediation.
+Illuminated SF is a new psychotherapy practice that utilizes Lucia Light to stimulate waves patterns in the brain and induce states of deep meditation.
 According to founder Charna Cassell, MFT, MA, the hypnagogic light machine allows users to access a dream-like Theta and Alpha state, which is often associated with joy, creativity and high concentration.

 Pacific Heights: Yoppi Yogurt